 It’s only been until the last few weeks when another runner, Tina Muir shared her amenorrhea story and talked about this book that I’m learning what it takes to really recover.
 Which for me, will include stopping my exercise for now and drastically reducing my stress.
 (Being 23 is stressful, believe it or not!)
 So I’m going doing my best to go “all in” for recovery of my period, my bones, my hair, and my health.

 Has anyone else dealt with hair loss or thinning at the top of your head as a symptom of your HA?
 Any thoughts on addressing this issue aside from my overall recovery?

 And now, a few comments from other members of the group:

-I’d only gained 10 lbs and you can see all the new growth around my face here:
+You can see all the new growth around my face after I started working on recovery, here:

 Here’s a better view of my hair.
 So it’s pretty wavy today and looks bigger just because of that… but you can eat least get a good shot of how the baby hairs filled in on the left side.

 Lindsay: Hi Jenny, your story is SO similar to mine.
 I was a serious runner starting from the end of high school all the way until I recovered from HA last year (at age 30).
 This issue is SO common among runners and it’s really terrible how normal and acceptable it is perceived for female runners to not get their periods.
 There is an utter lack of understanding, even among doctors, of how big of a health issue this is, and it needs to change.